albertllousas/tic-tac-toe-in-haskell/README.md

 | (2,0) (2,1) (2,2) |
 ```

-Take a look on the [tests](/test/TicTacToeSpec.hs) to see how to see it in action!
+Take a look on the [tests](/test/TicTacToeSpec.hs) to see it in action!

 ## Running tests